pywbem/pywbem/README.rst

 Installation
 ------------

-To install the latest released version of pywbem:
+To install the latest released version of pywbem on Linux:

 * Install the prerequisite OS-level packages: